AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-62965-fixes-missing-localizedexception-message-in-graphql-order-placement-response.md

 ---
 # ACSD-62965: Fixes missing `LocalizedException` message in GraphQL order placement response

 The ACSD-62965 patch fixes the issue where the `LocalizedException` message was not included in the GraphQL response during order placement.
 This patch is available with the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.57.
 The patch ID is ACSD-62965.
-Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.8.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions